To improve household access to financing products for toilets in the low income urban communities (LIUCs).

 Ghana’s low access to adequate and safe compound sanitation signals a need for sanitation financing.
 It also suffers from an over-reliance on unhygienic public toilets, open defecation and inappropriate disposal of feces.
 WSUP is therefore implementing a citywide sanitation project using a holistic approach.
 It aims to improve sanitation outcomes under USAID’s Sanitation Service Delivery Program.

 Image: Ghana Sanitation Financing

-Health and hygiene Market development Peri-urban Politicians and local decision makers Practitioners Rural Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface) Urban (entire city) WASH and nutrition
+Market development Other philantropist foundation Peri-urban Politicians and local decision makers Practitioners Private sector, including social enterprises Specific to one or several countries Sub-Saharan Africa Toilets or urinals (user interface) Urban informal settlements (slums)

 Share this page on